 ISO 27701:2019 specifies requirements and offers guidance on establishing, managing, and continually improving the Privacy Information Management System (PIMS) that was launched in Aug 2019.
 It extends the scope of ISO 27001 Information Security Management System (ISMS) and ISO 27002 to include privacy and protection of personal data.
 The standard provides guidelines to PII controllers and processors for the processing of Personally Identifiable Information (PII) that can be adapted to achieve compliance with global data privacy standards like the General Data Protection Regulation (GDPR) and other data privacy legislation.
 Since this is an extension, companies intending to implement ISO 27701 must be ISO 27001 compliant or would need to certify for both simultaneously.

-Although ISO 27701 is not mandatory, it is a strategic tool that helps businesses in building trust, bypassing privacy audits, improving customer morale, and having the adaptability to achieve compliance with any data privacy law.
+Although ISO 27701 is not mandatory, it is a strategic tool that helps businesses in building trust, bypass privacy audits, improve customer morale, and have the adaptability to achieve compliance with any data privacy law.